Invulu/pwp-portfolio-block/README.txt

 Note: This plugin relies on new WordPress features, so it requires WordPress version 5.9+ and PHP 7.0+

-1. Upload 'pwp-blocks-bundle' to the '/wp-content/plugins/' directory.
+1. Upload 'pwp-portfolio-block' to the '/wp-content/plugins/' directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Navigate to any post or page using the Gutenberg block editor.
-4. Search "Portfolio" to see the block amonst the list of available blocks.
+4. Search "Portfolio" to see the block amongst the list of available blocks.

 == Changelog ==